PeterGHill/SWIFT_Eval_Training/agreement_scale_README.txt

 python files to be considered:

+practial_two_agreement #this is the main file to be used to run the code

 agreement.py #in this file there are the functions to calculate the agreement scale for cp deterministic and global model

 reading_gpm_data.py #this is to read the gpm data and to calculate accumulation for a particular day on a time period you chose